katurn1/Predicting_Income_Classification/Classification_Predicting Income_writeup.md

 # Predicting Income

 My client, 'Grow Smart' is a nonprofit is looking to roll out a program country wide in the US to help people future plan.
 They want to help people under the current median income to achieve a median US income and for people already above the median income grow into a better financial state.
-The will use my recommendations to look into and/or use key features in building their program for rollout.
+They will use my recommendations to look into and/or use key features in building their program for rollout.

 ### Impact hypothesis